Lorne Welch: After the War

 Lorne returned to Farnborough to work on rocket motors.

 He re-commenced gliding and became chief instructor of the Surrey Gliding Club at Redhill.

-The Surrey club moved to Lasham airfield, south of Basingstoke, which was further away from airliner activity than Redhill and soon became the largest gliding base in he UK with other clubs flying there as well as Surrey.
+The Surrey club moved to Lasham airfield, south of Basingstoke, which was further away from airliner activity than Redhill and soon became the largest gliding base in the UK with other clubs flying there as well as Surrey.